samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** 1 hour

-You touch one Large or smaller object that isn’t being worn or carried by someone else.
+You touch one Large or smaller object that isn't being worn or carried by someone else.
 Until the spell ends, the object sheds [Bright Light](/sources/dnd/free-rules/rules-glossary#BrightLight) in a 20-foot radius and [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) for an additional 20 feet.
 The light can be colored as you like.

 Covering the object with something opaque blocks the light.
 The spell ends if you cast it again.